CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 Danio_rerio.GRCz10.fa  Danio_rerio.GRCz10.fa.fai
 </pre>

-To copy the content of this directory to Allas, I first login to Taito or Taito-shell and set up the Allas environment in with command:
+To copy the content of this directory to Allas, I first login to datamangler.csc.fi and set up the Allas environment in with command:
 ```text
 module load allas
 ```